 The Richard and Louise Goodwin Prizes in for Excellence in Theological Writing is a Theological Horizons competition that recognizes the finest theology graduate students from around the world.
+Submissions are due by June 1, 2013.
+For more information about the competition, click here.
+To find submission guidelines, click here.

 After four rounds of readings of the exceptional essays submitted from across 60 schools, the board of directors of Theological Horizons chose the Goodwin Prize winners for 2012.